Start Your Christmas Village with this German Half-Timbered Paper House

 If you’ve read my blog, you know I use window dies for almost all of my windows and window frames.
 I just don’t like cutting out windows, but I know a lot of putz makers who happily cut them out.
 Not me.
 The window dies for the German Half-Timbered house are from Tim Holtz’ Village dwelling series.

 Most of the trim consists of thin strips of painted cardboard cut with my guillotine cutter.
-That’s the best way to make consistently thin strips.
-You don’t need many – maybe 7 strips cut about 1/8 inch wide and 11 inches long.
+That’s the best way to make consistently thin strips if you don’t have an automatic cutter like a Cricut, Silhouette, or Brother’s Scan N Cut..
+You don’t need many strips – maybe 7 strips cut about 1/8 inch wide and 11 inches long.
 To make the arched trim in the front and back I traced the outline of the house and cut out a thin piece.

-Adhere windows and/or trim before you glue the house together
+Adhere windows and/or trim before you glue the paper house together

 If you want your windows to look like they have glass in the panes, cut small sections of clear acetate packaging to function as windows.
 You can color the window glass with alcohol inks to give them a nice shade.
 I adhere the windows on the inside of the house with a thick transparent glue from Ranger Ink called Glossy Accents.
 I put a thick layer on the entire window so the windows look like wavy glass.

-Also glue the trim on before you glue the house together.
-You can fit the trim exactly this way.
+In addition, it is MUCH easier to glue the trim on before you glue the house together.
+You can fit the trim exactly this way and apply more pressure on the glue.
 The trim on the arch was trimmed after gluing.

-Cut out roof, chimney and prime and paint
+Cut out Christmas Village House roof, chimney and prime and paint

 The roof pattern is a little large on purpose.
 Cut it out and see how it fits, then you can trim the edges if you think they overhang too much.
 Oh, and before you glue it to the house, paint the underside of the overhang.
 It looks much better painted a matching color rather than raw cardboard.

-The chimney piece is a little fiddly piece.
-Remember it is SO much easier to score before you cut the piece out.
-You may notice that the chimney has 5 sides and that is because one of them is the glue tab.
-You can cut one side a little smaller than the other so it won’t make that side stick out more than the other.
+The chimney piece is a little bit fiddly.
+Notice that the chimney has 5 sides one of which is the glue tab.
+You can cut that one side a little smaller than the other so it won’t make that side stick out more than the other.
 I usually draw the mortar lines on the chimney with a white gel pen.
 You can draw them on before or after you glue the sides together.
 Mostly I draw the lines after it has been glued.
 I perch the little chimney on the end of one of my fingers and draw away.
 It’s kind of fun – kind of like a chimney puppet.

-Glue house together along tab in the back
+Glue the paper house together along tab in the back to assemble the Christmas Village House

 The little tab on the right side of the pattern is the glue tab.
 Apply a thick layer of glue and let it get just a little tacky and then adhere the back and side together.